File Archiving

 <tizen:privilege name="http://tizen.org/privilege/filesystem.write"/>

-Reading the Content of an Archive
+Read the content of an archive

 Opening an archive and accessing a list of its members is a basic archive management skill: